Trusted-Execution/.github/profile/ask_an_expert.md

   -- Can an ordinary developer do it?
 Would Intel be interested in scaling this up to "App Store" levels?
   -- What are our options for storing/managing a signing key?
 What are some examples of things that Intel has allowed?
   -- What are some examples of things Intel has said "No" to?
+- What is the long-term intended behavior of a read from normalspace into enclave space?
+Is it all ones or a SEGFAULT?
+- What are some recommended techniques for debugging enclaves?
+Do we have tools?
+Has there been any talk of modifying existing tools?

 #### Intel Feature Requests
   - The ability for one enclave to directly call another enclave.
 This would eliminate a lot of CRT code.